Pogba, Fernandes and now Van de Beek: Where will Man Utd's new £40m signing play? | Goal.com

 The solution to Solskjaer's conundrum could well be to revert to a system that has gradually been phased out of the game over the past five years.

-During the 2000s, the 4-2-3-1 formation was a staple of almost every successful European side, but in recent times it has fallen out of fashion, with top coaches negating the need for a traditional No.10 by playing wingers who can create and score goals in equal measure.
+During the 2000s, the 4-2-3-1 formation was a staple of almost every successful European side, but in recent times it has fallen out of fashion, with top coaches negating the need for a traditional number 10 by playing wingers who can create and score goals in equal measure.

 The make-up of United's current squad, however, could see them favour that approach as it would allow Fernandes the freedom to roam in the final third while also allowing allowing Solskjaer to select three forwards.